1 Organization of the course

 Cat’s Paw nebula, in the green regions radiation of hot stars induces fluorescence of PAHs (Source: NASA/JPL-Caltech, Wikipedia)

 PAHs were already be generated shortly after the Big Bang.
 Once they are produced, they are further transformed in interstellar space upon reaction with hydrogen and oxygen among others to form precursor molecules (“forerunners”) for amino acids and nucleotides, which are the building blocks of proteins, and, of RNA and DNA, respectively.
-So these simple building blocks that are essential for the chemistry of life are already omnipresent in space.
+So these simple building blocks that are essential for the chemistry of life are already present in space.

-3.2 Genesis of Life
+4.2 Genesis of Life

 In a remote corner of our milky way, which is an average galaxy, an average planet was formed, which we know as our planet Earth.
 After the Earth cooled down liquid water was formed.
 The unique features of liquid water are essential for life as we know it.
 Indeed, once liquid water was available, life emerged in less than 300 million years, which is very short time interval on the geological timescale.